 Date of Authorship for this Version

 Kardon, Alex O.; Barbabella, Matthew; Molk, Peter; and Cohen, Daniel, "Insider Trading in Congress - The Need for Regulation" (2009).
 Student Scholarship Papers.
-Paper 81.
+81.

 Administrative Law Commons, Banking and Finance Law Commons, Criminal Law Commons, Economics Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Legislation Commons, Public Law and Legal Theory Commons, Securities Law Commons, Social Welfare Law Commons